JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2021-08-12-sbiobertresolve_rxnorm_disposition_en.md

 ## Description

-This model maps clinical medication entities (like drugs/ingredients) to RxNorm codes and their dispositions using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+This model maps medication entities (like drugs/ingredients) to RxNorm codes and their dispositions using `sbiobert_base_cased_mli` Sentence Bert Embeddings.

 ## Predicted Entities